nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/maven-integration.md

       </server>
       ...
     </servers>
     ```

-{{{multiexcerpt 'token-management' page='how-to-tag-or-release-your-nuxeo-studio-project'}}}

-2. Then in the POM (or a parent POM) where you need to add the dependency to the Studio project you should declare the Studio Maven repository like this:
+1. Then in the POM (or a parent POM) where you need to add the dependency to the Studio project you should declare the Studio Maven repository like this:
     ```xml
     <repositories>
       ...